 Transfer to the airport for your return flight.

 The price of this holiday is per person, based on two people sharing a twin room.
-Single rooms are available at the relevant supplement.
+Double sole occupancy rooms are available at the relevant supplement.
 The price includes:

 Included excursions are a guided walk of Funchal, visit and entrance to Palheiro Gardens, guided visit to Monte Palace tropical gardens and entrance to Monte church, wine tasting, visit and entrance to Ribeira Brava, visit to a banana plantation in Madalena, visit to Curral das Freiras and a visit to Câmara de Lobos.